 1. Chicken nesting boxes

 Like humans and other mammals that need a comfortable birthing area, chickens also need cozy and tidy nesting boxes.
-It is advisable to create one that will give you open easy access to collect eggs once they are done from laying eggs.
+It is advisable to create one that will give you open easy access to collect eggs once they are done laying eggs.

 It does not necessarily have to be one nesting box per hen; your bearing chickens can use it alternately depending on which one is due to lay.